Student Rights and Responsibilities

 Filing a Complaint

-Students have the right to file complaints when the believe they have not received services commensurate with the mission and values of Mt.
+Students have the right to file complaints when they believe they have not received services commensurate with the mission and values of Mt.
 Hood Community College.
 Student complaints are reviewed by the Student Development Office and routed to the appropriate manager for resolution.

 No retaliation